 2scallions(cut into 1-inch long slices on the diagonal)

-Let the sauce simmer for about 2 minutes and slowly stir in the cornstarch slurry mixture--until the sauce coats the back of a spoon.
+Let the sauce simmer for about 2 minutes and slowly stir in the cornstarch slurry mixture.
+Cook until the sauce has thickened enough to coat the back of a spoon.

 Add the beef and scallions and toss everything together for another 30 seconds.
 There should be almost no liquid, as the sauce should be clinging to the beef.
 If you still have sauce, increase the heat slightly and stir until thickened.
 Plate and serve with steamed rice!